ibm-cloud-docs/watsonxdata/lnative_spk_lab.md

    As Spark labs are ephemeral in nature, you must back up the data stored periodically to prevent potential data loss during upgrades or a Spark master crash.
    {: important}

-1. For users working with heavy applications and notebooks in Visual Studio Code, it is recommended to allocate at least 8 GB of memory, instead of the default 4 GB core.
+1. For users working with heavy applications and notebooks in Visual Studio Code, it is recommended to allocate at least 8 GB of memory, instead of the default 4 GB memory.
 This ensures smoother performance and better handling of resource-intensive tasks.
    This is important when using SparkLabs for some the memory-intensive applications, for example using Notebooks.
-In such scenarios, if a network disconnect occurs, sessions may be lost or require reloading, which demands additional memory overhead.
+In such scenarios, if a network disconnect occurs, sessions require reloading, which demands additional memory overhead.
    To avoid such risks, you must proactively allocate extra memory space.

 ## Procedure